-- Student is required to repeat the course(s), preceptorship(s), or clerkship(s) in which there is a deficiency.
+- Student is required to repeat the course(s), preceptorship(s), clerkship(s), or other educational activity in which there is a deficiency.

 - Student is required to repeat the academic year.

-A student who is required to repeat an academic year or is suspended or dismissed from the College may appeal this decision to the Dean within ten (10) working days of his/her notification of the decision to repeat, suspend or dismiss.
-The Dean may, at his discretion, convene a five-member Faculty Appeals Committee for a review of the decision.
+A student who is required to repeat an academic year or is suspended or dismissed from the College may appeal this decision to the Dean according to the guidelines in the University Student Handbook.
+The Dean may, at his/her discretion, convene a Faculty Appeals Committee for a review of the decision.
 The charge of the Faculty Appeals Committee will not be to repeat the deliberations of the Committee on Student Progress, but rather to determine whether or not the following conditions apply to the original decision:

-- Evidence exists that the decision that the recommending committee reached was capricious or arbitrary, OR
+- Evidence exists that the decision the recommending committee reached was capricious or arbitrary, or

 If the Faculty Appeals Committee upholds the original recommendation, the decision is final and there is no further appeal.
 If the Faculty Appeals Committee does not uphold the requirement to repeat the year, suspension or dismissal, it will recommend to the Dean such other requirements, as it deems appropriate.

-Placement of a student on academic probation or disciplinary probation indicates the faculty's extreme dissatisfaction with the student's academic or behavioral performance.
-While on probation, the student will not represent the college at outside events and will be asked to curtail elected office responsibilities until their academic performance improves.
+Probation: Placement of a student on academic probation or disciplinary probation indicates the student’s failure to maintain satisfactory academic or behavioral performance.
+While on probation, the student will not represent the college at outside events and will be asked to curtail elected office responsibilities until their performance improves.
 In addition, a student on academic probation must pass all units of study; a student on disciplinary probation must discontinue the behavior leading to probation and maintain a record of exemplary behavior.
-Students who violate the conditions of probation as listed above will be reviewed again by CSP, which will make such recommendations to the Dean as it sees fit.
+Students who violate the conditions of probation as listed above will be reviewed again by CSP, which will make such recommendations to the Associate Dean of Academic Affairs (ADAA) as it sees fit.